 The faculty and staff at Marcia’s School of Dance, LLC enjoys a unique reputation as virtuosos of more than one style of dance.
-Classes offered include ballet, tap, jazz, hip-hop, Polynesian, Modern and young children’s classes.
+Classes offered include ballet, ballet technique, tap, jazz, Polynesian, Modern and young children’s classes.

 Marcia is a member and past President of Dance Masters Of Wisconsin and the Chicago National Association Of Dance Masters.
 She is a Certified Dance Educator CDE (Graduate Certification) and Master Dance Educator MDE (Master Certification) from the Chicago National Association Of Dance Masters and is an officer of the Executive Council.
 She holds a CEU (Certificate of Continuing Education) from the Northern Illinois University.

 As school Director, Marcia has owned and operated her studio since 1961.
 She has been recognized with the Lifetime Achievement Award from the Wisconsin Dance Council for her lifetime dedication as a dance educator enriching Wisconsin's dance heritage.
 Marcia also received the Celebrating Abilities Award on October 10, 2005 for her work with special needs children.

 Marcia has studied dance in New York City, Chicago, Hawaii and toured with the Barnes and Carruthers Theatrical Company.
 She has also choreographed numerous plays for Fox Valley area high schools and Attic Theatre.
 She danced with a local Hawaiian band for ten years.
 Her current Polynesian Troupe has entertained extensively in the Fox Cities and surrounding area.